 Salt Lake City UT 84114-1012

-How To Look Up Local Property Records for Free Through the Salt Lake County Assessor’s Office
+How To Check Local Property Records for Free via the Salt Lake County Assessor’s Office

 There are two options available when attempting to locate property records: the Salt Lake County Assessor and the Salt Lake County Recorder.13